Formulation of Brother Group Health & Productivity Management Philosophy and the Promotion Structure

 Health & productivity management promotion structure

-Brother Group health & productivity management promotion structure
+Brother Group health & productivity management promotion structure (as of April 1, 2025)

 Brother Group Health & Productivity Management Promotion Council